cdn/python-cheatsheet/README.md

 ```

 ### Type
 **Type is the root class.
-If only passed the object it returns it's type.
+If only passed the object it returns its type.
 Otherwise it creates a new class (and not the instance!).**

 ```python
 type(<class_name>, <parents_tuple>, <attributes_dict>)